 Evernote syncing behavior inconsistent

-TL;DR. Test TaskClone with notes more than one day old.
+TL;DR. Test TaskClone with notes more than 30 minutes old.
 We are unfortunately experiencing inconsistent sync behavior from Evernote's API which is causing inconsistent processing of tasks, particularly from newly created notes.
 See below for details and solutions.

 The TaskClone process normally works as follows: